 In Scotland, theft is defined as ‘the taking or appropriating the property of another without the true owner’s consent and with the intent to deprive the owner of that property.’
 While this may seem like a fairly black and white definition, in reality, it has many shades of grey.
 You can end up going to court for shoplifting in Scotland and you can receive a harsh sentence for shoplifting.
-Securing the services of a theft lawyer from Graham Walker can improve your chances of an acquittal.
+Securing the services of a theft lawyer from Graham Walker Solicitors can improve your chances of an acquittal.
+We also deal with burglary charges (theft by housebreaking) so contact a burglary attorney today.

 FAQ Theft and Shoplisting